R\'{e}nyi Divergence Deep Mutual Learning

-Setting $\alpha=1$ is invalid according to the above definition.
-Same as the KL divergence, the \renyi{} divergence is asymmetric and hence is in general not a metric~\cite{Erven2014}.
+Same as the KL divergence, the~\renyi{} divergence is asymmetric and hence generally not a metric~\cite{Erven2014}.
 It is worth noting that the~\renyi{} divergence covers a family of statistical distances.
-For instance, $\alpha=0.5$ leads the \renyi{} divergence to the squared Hellinger divergence and $\alpha \to 1$ leads to the KL divergence, etc.~\cite{li2016renyi}.
+For instance, $\alpha=0.5$ leads the~\renyi{} divergence to the squared Hellinger divergence and $\alpha \to 1$ leads to the KL divergence, etc.~\cite{li2016renyi}.
 Therefore, the vanilla DML with the KL divergence can be seen as a special case of RDML.
-Furthermore, the following essential remarks have been proved in~\cite{Erven2014} (however, we still provide two simpler proofs in the supplemental material for a quick verification of these two facts). \begin{remark} For any distribution $P$, $Q$, and $\alpha \in [0, 1) \cup (1, \infty)$, the \renyi{} divergence $\renyidiv(P || Q) \ge 0$.
-The equality holds if and only if $\mathbb{P}$ is identical to $\mathbb{\mathbb{Q}}$. \end{remark} \begin{remark} For any distribution $\mathbb{P}$, $\mathbb{\mathbb{Q}}$, and $\alpha \in [0, 1) \cup (1, \infty)$, the \renyi{} divergence $\renyidiv(P || Q)$ is non-decreasing in $\alpha$, for any distribution $P$ and $Q$. \end{remark} The first remark fixes the lower bound of the divergence.
-This property ensures $\obj_{dml}$ to be non-negative, which is always a desired property for the loss function. \cref{rmk:increasing} indicates that $\alpha$ controls the distance values when $P$ and $Q$ are fixed.
-In the context of DML, a larger $\alpha$ hence pushes the students to learn more from the peers considering that the gradients for updating the parameters become larger.
+Furthermore, the following essential remarks have been proved~\cite{Erven2014}. \begin{remark} For any distribution $\mathbb{P}$, $\mathbb{\mathbb{Q}}$, and $\alpha \in [0, 1) \cup (1, \infty)$, the~\renyi{} divergence $\renyidiv(\mathbb{P} || \mathbb{\mathbb{Q}}) \ge 0$.
+The equality holds if and only if $\mathbb{P}$ is identical to $\mathbb{\mathbb{Q}}$. \end{remark} \begin{remark} For any distribution $\mathbb{P}$, $\mathbb{\mathbb{Q}}$, and $\alpha \in [0, 1) \cup (1, \infty)$, the~\renyi{} divergence $\renyidiv(\mathbb{P} || \mathbb{\mathbb{Q}})$ is nondecreasing in $\alpha$. \end{remark} The first remark fixes the lower bound of the divergence and ensures $\obj_k^{div}$ to be nonnegative, which is always a desired property for the loss function. \cref{rmk:increasing} implies that $\alpha$ influences the distance value scope when $\mathbb{P}$ and $\mathbb{\mathbb{Q}}$ are fixed.
+In the context of RDML, a larger $\alpha$ value hence pushes the students to learn more from their peers considering that the gradients for updating the parameters become numerically larger.